JvanKatwijk/dab-cmdline/README.md

 The value will be translated to an acceptable value for the device.
 In case the gain is table driven, as in the case of a dabstick, a value of e.g. 75 is translated into the element on three quarters of the table (basic assumption is that the table elements are more or less linear).
 For e.g. the airspy the values are mapped upon the range 0 ..
 21 of the sensitivity slider.
 For e.g. the sdrplay, it is simple since there are 101 attenuation values.
 Setting the gain to N, implies setting the attenuation to 101 - N.

  -A the output channel, again as with the program name, a prefix of the name suffices.
 As with the programs, the names of the sound channels identified will be printed.
-Note, however, that not all names appearing on the namelist are useful, some of them will just not work, a well known  issue with the combination portaudio/alsa under Linux.
+Note, however, that in Linux not all all names appearing on the namelist are useful, some of them will just not work, a well known  issue with the combination portaudio/alsa under Linux.
 Important: If a name is selected for a channel that cannot be opened the program will try to open the default output device.

-Important:
-_________

 For each of the parameters there is a default, i.e., if the command